Peaceman-Rachford splitting for a class of nonconvex optimization problems: Peaceman-Rachford splitting methods for nonconvex problems with non-strongly convex decomposition

 Next, we show that the PR splitting method exhibits linear convergence in solving \eqref{appliedP} if $G$ is convex and $F+G$ is strongly convex.
 We note that, for the classical PR splitting method, linear convergence under strongly convexity is known; see \cite[Remark 10 and Proposition 4]{LionsM79}.
 As explained before, here we are considering a different PR splitting method.

 \begin{proposition}{\bf (Linear convergence under strong convexity)} Consider optimization problem \eqref{appliedP} with $G$ being convex.
 Suppose that $F+G$ is indeed strongly convex.
 Let $\{(y^t,z^t,x^t)\}$ be the sequence generated from \eqref{scheme0}.
-Then $(y^t,z^t,x^t)$ converges linearly to $(\bar y, \bar z,\bar x)$ with $\bar y = \bar z$ and $\bar z$ being the unique optimal solution for \eqref{appliedP}, i.e., there exist $M>0$ and $r \in (0,1)$ such that for all $t \ge 1$,
+Then $\{(y^t,z^t,x^t)\}$ converges linearly to $(\bar y, \bar z,\bar x)$ with $\bar y = \bar z$ and $\bar z$ being the unique optimal solution for \eqref{appliedP}, i.e., there exist $M>0$ and $r \in (0,1)$ such that for all $t \ge 1$,

 \end{proposition} \begin{proof} Let $(\bar y,\bar z,\bar x)$ be any cluster point of the sequence $\{(y^t,z^t,x^t)\}$.
 As before, we write $w^t_e = w^t - \bar w$ for $w = x$, $y$ or $z$ for notational simplicity.
 From the preceding theorem $\bar y = \bar z$ and $\bar z$ is optimal for \eqref{appliedP}.
 Note that $F+G$ is strongly convex.
 Hence, the optimal solution of \eqref{appliedP} exists and is unique.
-Consequently, the whole sequence $(y^t,z^t)$ converges to the {\em unique} limit $(\bar z,\bar z)$, where $\bar z$ is the unique solution of \eqref{appliedP}.
-Denote the strong convexity modulus of $F+G$ by $\sigma$.
+Consequently, the whole sequence $\{(y^t,z^t)\}$ converges to the {\em unique} limit $(\bar z,\bar z)$, where $\bar z$ is the unique solution of \eqref{appliedP}.
+From this and \eqref{1storderop} one can deduce that $\{x^t\}$ is also convergent, and hence, converges to $\bar x$.
+We next establish linear convergence.

+Denote the strong convexity modulus of $F+G$ by $\sigma_1$.
 From \eqref{keys}, the strong convexity of $F+G$ and the fact that $\bar z$ is the solution of \eqref{appliedP}, we see that for all $t \ge 1$,

-where $C:=\frac1{40\gamma L_F}\left(\frac{1}{\gamma} - 5L_F\right)$.
+where $C:=\frac1{8\beta\gamma L_F}\left(\frac{1}{\gamma} - \beta L_F\right)$.
 Moreover, from the last inequality in \eqref{keys}, we have for all $t \ge 1$,

-where $C_1=\frac12\left(\frac{1}{\gamma} - 5L_F\right)$.
+where $C_1=\frac12\left(\frac{1}{\gamma} - \beta L_F\right)$.
 It then follows that

 This together with (\ref{eq:01}) gives us that for all $t \ge 1$,

 On the other hand, note from the first relation in \eqref{1storderop} that

 This together with the Lipschitz continuity of $\nabla F$ implies that